 IV.
 Federal Laws on Sexual Assault and Related Crimes

-Title IX requires institutions of higher education to report incidents of violence and to track patterns of sexual misconduct and other behaviors that create a hostile environment for women.
+Title IX requires institutions of higher education to report incidents of sexual violence and to track patterns of sexual misconduct and other behaviors that create a hostile environment for women.
 In spring 2011, the Office for Civil Rights offered additional guidance for interpreting Title IX in its “Dear Colleague Letter.”
 The letter states that institutions are required to “take immediate action to eliminate the harassment, prevent its recurrence, and address its effects.”17

 Title IX lays out the investigative process to be used in such instances.
 In 1990, Congress enacted a law that requires all two- and four-year colleges and universities to file annual reports with the federal government on campus crime, and campus security amendments passed in 1992, 1998, and 2008 further require campuses to develop and disseminate prevention policies, make specific assurances to victims, and report an expanded set of crime categories, including hate crimes.
 Together, these federal regulations on campus crime are now known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or the Clery Act.18 Yet, as we have noted, sexual violence encompasses a broad array of activities, including sexual harassment, sexual assault, and stalking.
 Definitions and classifications differ according to state, jurisdiction, investigatory agency, and institution; so do the campus, legal, and criminal status of specific acts and their penalties.
 This patchwork of laws and definitions confuses efforts to address campus sexual assault; indeed, roughly two-thirds of campuses file Clery Act reports incorrectly.19 The same differences and inconsistencies muddy the activities of reporting, record keeping, researching, and bringing attackers to justice.
 A further complication is identified in a 2005 report on Clery to Congress: “the dual jurisdiction of campus administration and law enforcement.”20 As the report notes, campus sexual assault is potentially subject to two parallel but not fully commensurate systems of investigation and adjudication: the campus disciplinary process, which seeks to determine whether the institution’s sexual misconduct policy was violated, and the criminal justice system, which seeks to determine whether the alleged attacker is guilty of a criminal act.
 Most reports of sexual assault on campus are handled administratively.
-A perpetrator found in violation of campus policy may be disciplined in a variety of ways, including suspension or expulsion.21 Given that these internal proceedings are likely to be confidential, the victim will probably not be notified of their outcome; if the campus does not consider the incident a crime, it will not be counted in Clery statistics.
+A perpetrator found in violation of campus policy may be disciplined in a variety of ways, including suspension or expulsion.21 However, if the campus does not consider the incident a crime, it will not be counted in Clery statistics.
 At the same time, campus authorities are often reluctant to refer incidents to the criminal justice system and thereby yield control of the proceedings, opening them to public as well as media scrutiny.22

 While the requirements of the Clery Act have undoubtedly alerted many campus and public officials to the problem and extent of campus sex crimes, continuing confusion remains on several points.
 In the aftermath of the 2011 Penn State scandal, for example, media reports as well as statements to the press by college and university leaders revealed uncertainty about the meanings of and distinctions among such terms as sexual assault, sexual abuse, sexual harassment, and rape.
 Given the state-by-state patchwork of terms and statutes, this uncertainty is perhaps to be expected.
 Research on Clery reporting, however, also indicates confusion over the meaning of student, campus, crime, and other terms central to Clery reporting mandates.23 Obviously, terminological confusion confounds statistical estimates as well as meaningful cross-campus comparisons.
 While a small number of institutions have put in place rigorous procedures for obtaining, collating, tracking, processing, and reporting Clery statistics, a standardized model for the overall process does not yet exist.
 Accordingly, as with terminology, practices may be very different from one campus to the next.
 This inconsistency is confirmed by a 2011 study by the Center for Public Integrity: comparing sexual-assault data submitted in universities’ annual Clery security reports with data collated from the records of service and advocacy agencies connected to or near campuses, the center found “troubling discrepancies in Clery Act numbers.”24 Numerous cases of student assaults reported by the advocacy agencies, though sent to the universities, were routinely omitted from the Clery summaries.